 Hotel guests can enjoy the award-winning restaurant Theo Randall at the InterContinental and Ella Canta, the new upscale Mexican restaurant from acclaimed Mexican chef Martha Ortiz.

 Theo Randall at the InterContinental opened in 2006, and I must have been there more than 50 times since then, drawn in by his mouth-watering seafood pasta.
 I am not alone.
 Apparently Sir Paul Smith, Agyness Deyn, and Theo Randall’s former River Café bud Jamie Oliver are all fans of Theo’s Italian cuisine.

 Theo’s restaurant is located at the main entrance of the hotel.
 In my opinion, he serves the best pasta in the world.
 The Linguine con aragosta and the Piccione al Forno is particularly delicious and the superb deserts are just yummy.
 The Amalfi lemon tart is also out of this world!

 There is also one long bar on the ground floor looking south over the Hyde Park roundabout with a buzzing atmosphere and a great afternoon tea.

 Next to the large and stylish gym is a dimly lit and atmospheric Elemis Spa offering BIOTEC anti Ageing facials that really work.

-The InterContinental London offers my favourite views, the best pasta, a great Spa, an increasing number of newly refurbished rooms and my favourite Executive Lounge in London, which is free if you book your stay via our own luxury travel concierge.
+The InterContinental London offers my favorite views, the best pasta, a great Spa, an increasing number of newly refurbished rooms, and my favorite Executive Lounge in London, which is free if you book your stay via our own luxury travel concierge.
 This is the hotel you have been looking for in Central London!

 9. InterContinental London The O2